 Encoding the information before transmission is necessary to ensure data security and efficient delivery of the information.
 The MATLAB program presented here encodes and decodes the information and also outputs the values of entropy, efficiency and frequency probabilities of characters present in the data stream.

 Huffman algorithm is a popular encoding method used in electronics communication systems.
 It is widely used in all the mainstream compression formats that you might encounter—from GZIP, PKZIP (winzip, etc) and BZIP2, to image formats such as JPEG and PNG.
-Some programs use just the Huffman method, while others use it as one step in a multistep compression process.
+Some programs use just the Huffman coding method, while others use it as one step in a multistep compression process.

 Huffman coding is an entropy encoding algorithm used for lossless data compression.
 Entropy is a measure of the unpredictability of an information stream.
 Maximum entropy occurs when a stream of data has totally unpredictable bits.
 A perfectly consistent stream of bits (all zeroes or all ones) is totally predictable (has no entropy).

-The Huffman method is somewhat similar to the Shannon–Fano method.
+The Huffman coding method is somewhat similar to the Shannon–Fano method.
 The main difference between the two methods is that Shannon–Fano constructs its codes from top to bottom (and the bits of each codeword are constructed from left to right), while Huffman constructs a code tree from the bottom up and the bits of each codeword are constructed from right to left.